 Ruby sobers.
 “Pen’s upstairs wit’ Estelle.”

-Grace knocks softly, coming into the room when Pen answers.
-He’s on the bed with Estelle, holding her hands and crooning to her softly.
+Claudia knocks softly.
 Estelle stares with sightless black eyes, her mouth gaping open, panting in avian panic.
 Wow.
 It looks like he’s having a hard time holding her together.

 “What… what’s wrong?
 Is it the storm?”

 “No,” Pen answers sadly.
 “It’s Dance, m’dear.”
-Grace gives him a look of utter confusion, so he elaborates.
+Claudia gives him a look of utter confusion, so he elaborates.
 “The tail guy, didn’t you see them carry him in?
 All of him, not just the parts you can really see?”
-Grace remembers people staggering under loads of what looked like so much static.
+She remembers people staggering under loads of what looked like so much static.
 She wasn’t sure what it was.

 “He’s a viper.
 Estelle could smell it.
 A snake.”
 Pen’s voice is almost too soft to hear over the wind.
 The rafters groan louder up here, too.

-It takes Grace a second to make the connection.
+It takes Claudia a second to make the connection.
 She’s only really been exposed to domestic animals, pets trained to tolerate each other in deference to their masters, the way the human pets do.
 It’s never occurred to her that these animal-humans might clash with each other.
 But she’s watched enough educational television that it dawns on her.
 Discovery Channel to the rescue.
 “Snakes prey on birds.”
+Huh, finally someone that Estelle likes even less than her.

 “Yes,” Pen answers dryly.